Jim Vallance

 James Douglas Vallance CM (born May 31, 1952) is a Canadian songwriter, arranger and producer.
 He is best known as the songwriting partner of Canadian musician Bryan Adams.
-Vallance began his professional career as the original drummer and main songwriter for Canadian rock band Prism under the pseudonym "Rodney Higgs."
-In addition to Adams, Vallance has written songs for many famous international artists such as Bonnie Raitt, Aerosmith, Carly Simon, Rod Stewart, Roger Daltrey, Tina Turner, Alice Cooper, Ozzy Osbourne, Europe, Kiss, Scorpions, Anne Murray, and Joe Cocker.
-His most recognizable songs are "What About Love" (Heart), "Spaceship Superstar" (Prism), Run to You (Bryan Adams), "Cuts Like a Knife" (Bryan Adams), "Heaven" (Bryan Adams), "Summer of '69" (Bryan Adams), "Now and Forever (You and Me)" (Anne Murray), and "Edge of a Dream" (Joe Cocker).
+Vallance began his professional career as the original drummer and main songwriter for Canadian rock band Prism under the pseudonym Rodney Higgs.
+In addition to Adams, Vallance has written songs for many famous international artists such as Bonnie Raitt, Aerosmith, Carly Simon, Rod Stewart, Roger Daltrey, Tina Turner, Alice Cooper, Ozzy Osbourne, Ted Nugent, Europe, Kiss, Scorpions, Anne Murray, and Joe Cocker.
+His most recognizable songs are "What About Love" (Heart), "Spaceship Superstar" (Prism), "Run to You" (Bryan Adams), "Cuts Like a Knife" (Bryan Adams), "Heaven" (Bryan Adams), "Summer of '69" (Bryan Adams), "Now and Forever (You and Me)" (Anne Murray), and "Edge of a Dream" (Joe Cocker).
 He also co-wrote "Tears Are Not Enough" for Northern Lights for Africa, an ensemble of Canadian recording artists in support of the 1985 African famine relief.
-He has won the Canadian music industry Juno award for Composer of the Year four times (a record).
+He has won the Canadian music industry Juno award for Composer of the Year four times (a record later shared by The Weeknd).
 Vallance is a Member of the Order of Canada.

 Profile

 Vallance is best known as Bryan Adams' songwriting partner from 1978 to 1989 and again from 2005 to 2019.

-Vallance has also been involved with the music industry member associations.
-Performing Rights Organization of Canada Limited (PROCAN), Society of Composers, Authors and Music Publishers of Canada (SOCAN), FACTOR and Songwriters Association of Canada (SAC).
+Vallance has also been involved with the music industry member associations Performing Rights Organization of Canada (PROCAN), Society of Composers, Authors and Music Publishers of Canada (SOCAN), FACTOR (Foundation Assisting Canadian Talent on Recordings) and Songwriters Association of Canada (SAC).